tk3369/BinaryTraits.jl/README.md

 ## Credits

-* [Klaus Crusius](https://github.com/KlausC) for his ideas and significant contributions to this project
+* [Klaus Crusius](https://github.com/KlausC) for his ideas, articulation, and significant contributions to this project
+* [Jānis Erdmanis](https://github.com/akels) for his proposal of a new design based upon parametric types

 ## Related Projects